-- Repko, A. F., & Szostak, R. (2021).
-Interdisciplinary research: Process and theory (4th ed.).
-Sage. - Jackson, A. Y., & Mazzeim L. A. (2023).
+Jackson, A. Y., & Mazzeim L. A. (2023).
 Thinking with theory in qualitative research (2nd ed.).
 Routledge.

-These books are available through the Campus Bookstore.
+Readings should be read prior to class.
+The textbook is available through the library (e-copy).
 Other required readings are available through Course Reserves (ARES) and posted in CourseLink.